-The town centre is focussed around the historic High Street and the more recent Artizan Centre.
+The Town Centre is focussed around the historic High Street and the more recent Artizan Centre.
 It includes a mix of residential and civic uses, often within landmark heritage buildings such as the Sheriff Court, Municipal Buildings, Dumbarton Central Station, new Council offices at 16 Church Street and Dumbarton Public Library.
-East of the town centre, the St James Retail Park and adjoining supermarket offer predominantly food shopping and large format retail.
-South of Castle Street, on the sites of the former shipyards and distillery, there is a large area currently undergoing redevelopment, which on completion will link the town centre to Dumbarton Castle.
+East of the Town Centre, the St James Retail Park and adjoining supermarket offer predominantly food shopping and large format retail.
+South of Castle Street, on the sites of the former shipyards and distillery, there is a large area currently undergoing redevelopment, which on completion will link the Town Centre to Dumbarton Castle.

-Dumbarton, like other town centres, has been affected by a change in shopping habits, which has reduced the level of footfall resulting in vacancies and a narrower range of shops.
+Dumbarton, like other Town Centres, has been affected by a change in shopping habits, which has reduced the level of footfall resulting in vacancies and a narrower range of shops.
 However, due to the recent investment by the Council at 16 Church Street Offices and the new residential and retail development at Castle Street, it is hoped that increased footfall within the Town Centre will see many of these vacant units become reoccupied, improving the Town Centre's retail, leisure and recreational offer.

-A design charrette was undertaken in February 2015 as a way of involving the community in formulating future proposals for the Rock and Castle area, but also considering the links to the wider town centre of Dumbarton and the vacant former industrial sites.
+A design charrette was undertaken in February 2015 as a way of involving the community in formulating future proposals for the Rock and Castle area, but also considering the links to the wider Town Centre of Dumbarton and the vacant former industrial sites.
 The charrette identified several priority projects, which have been incorporated into this Plan's Development Strategy for Dumbarton Town Centre and Waterfront.
-A key identified project is a riverside path between the town centre and Dumbarton Castle which the Council has committed to making a significant investment in the area.
+A key project identified is a riverside path between the Town Centre and Dumbarton Castle which the Council has committed to making a significant investment in the area.